-During the years of the Great Hunger (1846 - 53) more than 1.5 million Irish people came to Liverpool.
-Although most of them stayed temporarily before moving on to North America or to other parts of Britain, many remained.
-Their suffering was said to have been 'beyond description.'
-About 35,000 remained in Liverpool, bringing the numbers of Irish born residents to 84,000, 22% of Liverpool's population at the time.
-The influx left a lasting impression on the city.

-FLOOR ONE

-Overhead Railway

-Overhead Railway model

-Clarence Dock and film

-Sandon Dock to James Street

-Between 1830 -1929 new arrivals from Ireland came through the Clarence Dock gates.
+The battalion was originally formed as volunteers in the 1860s and recruited from the Liverpool Irish community.
+They later became part of the King's Regiment and were re-numbered Battalion 8, earning a reputation for their fierce bravery.
+Over 4500 Liverpool Irish soldiers are listed on the King's Regiment Devereux computer touch screen in this area.
+FLOOR ONE Overhead Railway Overhead Railway model Clarence Dock and film Sandon Dock to James Street Between 1830 -1929 new arrivals from Ireland came through the Clarence Dock gates.
 They found the massive Stanley Tobacco Warehouse on one side, and boxer Jack Langan's famous pub on the other.
 Many went no further than the crowded streets and courts around this neighbourhood.
 Vauxhall Road formed the backbone of the Catholic parishes, Irish clubs and thriving businesses along the north docks.

-FLOOR ONE History Detectives Pope John Paul II visit: 1980s timeline Objects 93, 94 and 95 in display case The visit in 1984 demonstrated the large number of Catholics - mainly of Irish descent - on Merseyside.
+FLOOR ONE History Detectives Pope John Paul II visit: 1980s timeline Objects 93, 94 and 95 in display case The visit in 1982 highlighted the large number of Catholics - mainly of Irish descent - on Merseyside.
 It marked the continuing progress of denominational harmony, in contrast to the sectarian rioting of earlier times.
 The 'popolopy' card shows that for some the visit provided the opportunity for amusement.

+SOUVENIR BROCHURE

 Irish Centre 1997 Irish Centre closes

-From 1963 until 1997 the Liverpool Irish Centre on Mount Pleasant was the dynamic focal point of Irish culture on Merseyside.
+From 1965 until 1997 the Liverpool Irish Centre on Mount Pleasant was the dynamic focal point of Irish culture on Merseyside.
 The venue was home to live music, dance classes, social events, meetings of Irish clubs and societies, wedding receptions, family occasions, and many memorable nights of music and song.

-FLOOR ONE
+FLOOR TWO

-City Soldiers

-First World War: Liverpool Irish battalion Cap badge, object 4 in display case
+Wondrous Place

+Liverpool on Stage and Screen

+Starring David McCallum, Anne Heywood and Peter Cushing, the film, Violent Playground, focuses on youth crime and the Juvenile Liaison Scheme in Liverpool's deprived inner-city areas.
+Filming locations